hcy71o/DL_special_topics/README.md

 [1번]
 Train model with below codes

-A, B, C mean each CNN structures of problem1 (A.Normal Conv, B.1x1 Conv, C.Deptwise Conv)
+A, B, C mean each CNN structure of problem1 (A.Normal Conv, B.1x1 Conv, C.Deptwise Conv)

 ```
 python main.py --t A